TABC and Food Handler $16.45 – $5.95 City of Austin COA food handler. Best prices and customer service.

 The Texas Department of State Health Services, Food Handler Program, along with the State of Texas Certified Food Manager Program, is dedicated to the health, safety, and education of the citizens of the state, educating food service employees in the proper way to produce safe food products for consumers in Texas.

 The wave of the future in this issue is HACCP, which is already required in the seafood and juice industries.
 The latest scientifically based way to be a safe food vendor.
-For more information on HACCP, see our HACCP page on the top menu.
+For more information on HACCP, see our HACCP and Food Safety page on the top menu.

 The Certified Food Manager of the operation is not only a manager, but is legally responsible for overseeing that her employees produce food safely.
-However, many cities and counties are increasingly requiring certified food handling safety training for all employees to help ensure this safety, and some require that this certification be registered with them.
+However, many cities and counties are increasingly requiring certified food handling safety training for all employees to help ensure this safety, and some require that this certification be registered with them (they smell money).
 Check with your local health department to be sure.